Validation

 Action Buttons

-- Submit Button: Initiates the validation process based on the current configuration.
+- Submit: Initiates the validation process based on the current configuration.

 Validate and Compare the Model